ta0kira/locking-container/readme.txt

     write = my_int.get_write_auth(auth);
   } //<-- danger! 'write' gets destructed after 'auth'!

-The following situations will cause an assertion, if you haven't disabled them.
+The above situations will cause assertions, if you haven't disabled them.
 Either way, you must be aware that these situations are bad:

   - A lock destructs while it's still locked.